-Our busy and highly specialised Critical Care service provides expert care for the sickest patients in the hospital.
-We admit patients after surgery, directly from the general wards, and also from the Heart Attack Centre.
+Our busy and highly specialised Critical Care Unit provides expert care for the sickest patients in the hospital.
+We admit patients after surgery, directly from the general wards, and also from our heart attack pathways.

-In addition, we are experienced in providing care for the most complex heart and lung patients and frequently admit patients from other hospitals, both within the region and from all around the country.
+In addition, we are experienced in providing care for the most complex heart and lung patients and frequently admit patients from other hospitals, both within the East of England region and from all around the country.

 Medical care is led by dedicated consultant intensivists supported by a multidisciplinary team.
-This team includes referring and specialist consultants, specialist nurses, physiotherapists, pharmacists, dieticians and speech language therapists.
+This team includes referring and specialist consultants including intensivists and anaesthetists, specialist nurses, healthcare support workers, physiotherapists, pharmacists, dieticians, speech language therapists, occupational therapists.

 Enhanced ventilation rooms